input-output-hk/essential-cardano-content/content/article/what-is-secp-and-how-it-drives-cross-chain-development-on-cardano.md

 image_text: SECP on Cardano
 ---

+### New cryptographic primitives are coming to Cardano to enable secure, cross-chain DApp development

 Cryptography plays an integral role in the blockchain space, ensuring trust and security between network participants.

 DApp developers can use _cryptographic primitives_ as the building blocks to create secure transactions containing sensitive data, develop custom encryption and decryption algorithms, and validate such by using digital signatures.